-AOC 6 consists of Oily Waste Above Ground Storage Tanks located at the southeast corner of SWMU 7.
+AOC 6 consists of Oily Waste Above Ground Storage Tanks located at the northeastsoutheast corner of SWMU 97.
 These tanks were erected and placed into operation in approximately 1969 or 1970.
 Runoff is prevented by a soil berm that surrounds the area; storm water from within the bermed area is removed and managed with the Facility's leachate.
 Additional information regarding the operations at AOC 6 is provided in Section 3.18 of the DOCC.

 The RFI soil and groundwater sampling was determined to adequately characterize the extent of soil and groundwater contamination at this AOC for risk evaluation purposes.
 The significance of potential exposures at AOC 6 was evaluated in the RFI baseline human health risk assessment and screening level ecological risk assessment.
 The risk assessments determined that there are no unacceptable human health or ecological risks associated with this AOC.
 This area was retained for the CMS to consider the adequacy of storm water controls in this area and options for the tank that remains in this area.
-ESOI subsequently initiated removal of these tanks and plans for regarding; these activities are discussed in Section 5.2.7.
+ESOI subsequently initiated removedal of these tanks and associated piping, drainage layer, and sump.
+The soil under the old tank area was excavated, backfilled, and regraded to promote positive drainage off the unit. and plans for regarding; these activities are discussed in Section 5.2.7.